ritesh99rakesh/gsocProposal/SymPy.md

         return Basic.__new__(cls, s, dist)
 ```

-`compute_compound_type` is a function to find what kind of distribution the compounding results in.
+`compute_compound_type` is a function to find the resulting distribution after compounding.
 This can be done in stages:

   1. Find out what my original distribution is.
 Say, `mu ~ Normal('mu', mu0, sigma0**2)`.
-  2. Find out how the distribution is compounded, ie which parameter is compounded and which distribution it is.
+  2. Find out how the distribution is compounded, i.e. which parameter is compounded and which distribution it is.
 Say `X ~ Normal('X', mu, sigma**2)`
   3. Return the resultant distribution with the modified parameters.
 In our case, it is `Normal`, `X ~ Normal('X', mu0, sigma0**2 + sigma**2)`

 Code for above example would like: